3nrico00/HP-TM/README.md

 This repository contains a text mining analysis project conducted as the final work for the PhD course "Programming Methodologies for Data Analysis."
 The topic was not fixed; we chose to analyze the Harry Potter series with a focus on sentiment, book ordering, and clustering.

+This project was completed together with Virginia Murru and Alex Cecchetto.

 ## Project Structure

 - `Data/`: Contains raw texts and datasets.